eWaterCycle/infra/README.md

    2. Edit /etc/samba/smb.conf and in `[samba-share]` section replace `read only = no` with `read only = yes`
    3. Restart samba server with `systemctl restart smbd`
 8. Populate `/data/volume_2/samba-share/` directory with training material.
 This directory will be shared with other machines.
+9. (Optional) do this on the samba server after the git clone!
+    - For ENVM1502 you want to change the [main yml file](https://github.com/eWaterCycle/infra/blob/main/roles/prep_shared_data/defaults/main.yml)
+    - And also change the [task yml file](https://github.com/eWaterCycle/infra/blob/main/roles/prep_shared_data/tasks/main.yml) to only keep the "Download example parameter sets" and "Download example forcing."

 See [data documentation](DATA.md#populating-samba-file-server) on how to populate the file server.